DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/10_alternative_ways_of_publishing.md

 ###Editors: calibre, Sigil, iBooks Author
 Both Sigil and iBooks Author follow a paradigm closely related to DTP applications like Adobe InDesign or QuarkXPress.
 Designing a page layout and templates is primarily done via a WYSIWYG drag-and-drop interface and text is mostly edited inline.

+Calibre is both a ebook management application, but in recent versions it also has the tools necessary to edit or create ebooks. [^calibre-edit-ebooks] Calibre's editor is similar to a traditional text editor with a live preview on the side.
+Using the editor the user interacts directly with the code of the separate pages in an ebook.

 ###Enhancers: Adobe Digital Publishing Suite, Mag+
 These applications mostly integrate (as plugins) in an existing Adobe InDesign and allow designers to define interactive content (media, animations, etc.) in a traditional print design.
 As such these tools are often used to convert print magazines into their digital counterparts suitable for sale in Apple's Newsstand, for example.